wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### Download test data

-Click on the two links below and download two new data-samples on your computer:
+Click on the two links below and download two new data samples on your computer:

 <a href="../../sample-data/WIGOS_0-454-2-AWSBILIRA_new.csv">WIGOS_0-454-2-AWSBILIRA_new.csv</a>